1. Summary

 14. Consent and withdrawal

-Research consent is separate from Terms acceptance and can be managed in account settings.
+Research consent is separate from Terms acceptance and can be managed by scope in account settings, including a separate Discipline Benchmark choice.
 Users can withdraw all optional research scopes.
-Withdrawal stops future optional research collection for those scopes but may not automatically delete already collected data unless the user also uses the delete-research control or submits a verified deletion request.
+Withdrawal stops future optional research collection for those scopes.
+The delete-research control deletes local research telemetry events associated with the signed-in user's current salted anonymous id and withdraws research consent.

 15. Sharing and service providers